knocklabs/javascript/examples/slack-kit-example/README.md

 ### Setting up a Slack app

-### Create a new app
+#### Create a new app

 First, visit https://api.slack.com/apps and sign into your account.
 Then click `Create new app` and select the `from scratch` option.
 Next, select which workspace to develop it in.
 You'll still be able to use it in other workspaces, so this selection isn't critical.

-### Add bots features
+#### Add bots features

 Under `Add features and functionality` select `Bots` features.
 Then, under `OAuth and Permissions`, give it `channels:read` scope.
 It doesn’t really need any scopes here since we’ll be sending scopes we need from the component, but we need to do this so we can expose the redirect url form.

-### Add redirect URL
+#### Add redirect URL

-Also under `OAuth and Permissions`, add this Knock URL to that field: https://api.knock.app/providers/slack/authenticate.
+Also under `OAuth and Permissions`, find the redirect URL section and add this Knock URL to that field: https://api.knock.app/providers/slack/authenticate.
 Knock's API endpoint will handle the OAuth callback for you.
 Finally, Under `Manage distribution`, allow it to be publicly distributed

 ### Setting up Knock